somaazure/RagAgent-ChatwithDB/README.md

 # 🤖 SQL Agent — AI-Powered RAG for Vehicle Data

-This script builds an intelligent agent that allows you to chat with a Tesla vehicle database using natural language.
-Powered by OpenAI's `gpt-4o-mini` and LangChain's SQL agent toolkit, it converts your questions into accurate SQL queries with domain-specific reasoning.
+This script builds an intelligent agent that allows you to chat with a vehicle database using natural language.
+Powered by OpenAI and LangChain's SQL agent toolkit, it converts your questions into accurate SQL queries with domain-specific reasoning.

 ## 🚘 Features (by Model Style):